ngetichnicholas/Personal-Blog/README.md

 Nicholas Ngetich
 *****
 ## Description
-This a flask application where users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
-This web app allows a user to view different pitc categories, create new pitch in any category the user wants.
-The user can sign up for a new account and get a confirmation email.
-After signing in, the user can comment on different pitches, view their pitches on profile and update bio and profile picture.
+This is a personal blogging website for creating and sharing opinions and other users can read and comment on them.
+It also displays random inspiring quotes to users.The application consumes API endpoint to fetch and display the random quotes.
 *****
 ### Prerequisites
 * Python 3